Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

     - final Variables- A final variable cannot be changed once it is initialized.
     - final Methods- A final method cannot be overridden by subclasses.

-## Finalize keyword
+## Finalize()

-- Finalize is a method used to perform clean up processing just before object is garbage collected.
+- The finalize() method is defined in Object class which is the super most class in Java.
+- The finalize() method is called by the garbage collector for an object when garbage collection determines that there are no more references to the object.
+- The garbage collection determines each object of the class, if there is no reference for the object it means it should be destroyed.

 ## Finally keyword